 There’s no question about it: tTe Galaxy Watch 5 is the more feature-packed, well-rounded health tracker.
 Whether you use the additional features on a regular basis will come down to your own fitness goals and health requirements.
 The Pixel Watch is perfectly adequate for casual fitness fans, but the presence of Fitbit Premium and a looming subscription plan is unpleasant on a $350 smartwatch.
-The Galaxy Watch 5 does more for less in every possible way.
+The

 I used both smartwatches over the course of two days, starting out with 100% battery at 9 a.m. and using them normally without any tracked workouts — but with all sensors active and the always-on screen glowing.
 I turned them both off at midnight and on again the following morning at 9 a.m., ready for a second working day of use.

 At the end of the first working day, the Galaxy Watch 5 had 68% remaining and the Pixel Watch had 48%.
 By 6 p.m. on the second working day, the

 Putting them both on charge at 1%, the Galaxy Watch 5 reached 73% after 30 minutes, while the Pixel Watch was at 53%.
 At 55 minutes, the

 The Galaxy Watch 5 is the best choice